Dead Man Walking (film): Other versions

 In 2002, Tim Robbins, who adapted the book for the film, also wrote a stage version of Dead Man Walking.
-It has also been adapted as an opera by the same name, premiering in San Francisco.
+The book has also been adapted as an opera by the same name, premiering in San Francisco.

 Legacy

 Yvonne Koslovsky-Golan, author of The Death Penalty in American Cinema: Criminality and Retribution in Hollywood Film, stated that even though public debate on the death penalty increased for a period after the release of Dead Man Walking, the film did not result in "real political or legal change" but encouraged additional academic study on the death penalty.